\'Etale degree map and 0-cycles: Preliminaries

 \section{Preliminaries}

-We start considering a profinite group $G=\varprojlim G_i$, we present a useful fact about continuous cohomology of profinite groups with coefficients in a uniquely divisible module, which is used several times throughout the present article:
+When considering a profinite group $G$, defined as the inverse limit of finite groups $G_i$, it is useful to recall a fact about continuous cohomology with coefficients in a uniquely divisible module.
+This fact is a direct consequence of \cite[Proposition 6.1.10]{Wei}, and will be used several times throughout this article.

 \begin{lemma} Let $G$ be a profinite commutative group and let $A$ be a $G$-module which is uniquely divisible.
 Then $H^n(G,A)=0$ for all $n\geq 1$. \end{lemma}